paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 **(e) Prohibition Against Collection of Amounts in Addition to Rent.—**

-(1) A landlord providing a housing unit may not impose on a tenant of the housing unit a supplemental payment, such as an out-of-pocket fee, in addition to the amount of rent the landlord charges for a unit of similar size and composition to the housing unit, without regard to whether or not the amount of the any 11 So in original. basic allowance for housing under [section 403 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim) the tenant may receive as a member of the armed forces is less than the amount of the rent.
+(1) A landlord providing a housing unit may not impose on a tenant of the housing unit a supplemental payment, such as an out-of-pocket fee, in addition to the amount of rent the landlord charges for a unit of similar size and composition to the housing unit, without regard to whether or not the amount of the basic allowance for housing under [section 403 of title 37](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section403&num=0&edition=prelim) the tenant may receive as a member of the armed forces is less than the amount of the rent.

 (2) Nothing in paragraph (1) shall be construed—